cjlee112/respectmail/README.rst

 PROBLEM: my various email programs (Apple Mail, Gmail) were so full of junk mail that it was getting hard to find the messages I actually care about.
-I ended up having to switch from a blacklisting strategy (list the address you don't want to see) to a pure whitelisting strategy (only show emails from the list of addresses explicitly cleared as valid).
+I ended up having to switch from a blacklisting strategy (list the addresses you don't want to see) to a pure whitelisting strategy (only show emails from the list of addresses explicitly cleared as valid).
 The blacklist would grow infinitely;
 only the whitelist is finite...
-The fundatmental problem is that essentially every organization we deal with (in my case ranging from my employer, UCLA, to every journal, group or company I've ever had contact with) is vigorously deluging us with junk mail.
+The fundamental problem is that essentially every organization we deal with (in my case ranging from my employer, UCLA, to every journal, group or company I've ever had contact with) is vigorously deluging us with junk mail.
 But